dannytrue/dlutwbootstrap/README.md

      `git clone https://bitbucket.org/dlu/dlutwbootstrap.git ./vendor/DluTwBootstrap`
 3. Enable this module in your `./config/application.config.php`.

-     *If you already have the Twitter Bootstrap and jQuery environment set-up properly in your project, you may skip the rest of the installation and go directly to the Demo.
-Otherwise please continue.*
+     *If you already have the Twitter Bootstrap and jQuery environment set-up properly in your project, you just need to reference the style override file `/public/css/dlu-tw-bootstrap.css` in your layout and you may skip the rest of the installation.
+     (Please see `/view/layout/layouttwb.phtml` if you are not sure where this file fits.)*

 4. Copy (or link) everything from the module's `public` directory to your project's `public` directory (i.e. Twitter Bootstrap and jQuery css and js files).
 5. Move `dlutwbootstrap.global.config.php` from the module's root directory to your project's `./config/autoload` directory (this sets the layout script to the one supplied with the module to load all necessary css and js dependencies).